radiantearth/stac-browser/local_files.md

     test(CORSRequestHandler, HTTPServer, port=int(sys.argv[1]) if len(sys.argv) > 1 else 8000)
 ```

-Save this script and run it from the directory that has your STAC Catalog/ You can then use `http://localhost:8000/catalog.json` as the URL to your STAC file.
+Save this script and run it from the directory that has your STAC Catalog.
+You can then use `http://localhost:8000/catalog.json` as the URL to your STAC file.

 ## Stactools

 If the above options don't work for you, you can run a fully-featured implementation of STAC Browser locally using the [stactools-browse](https://github.com/stactools-packages/browse) package for [stactools](https://github.com/stac-utils/stactools).
 One short command gives you:

-- Stac Browser running locally.
+- STAC Browser running locally.
 - a local webserver that serves your files to STAC Browser.
-- a local tile server that can serve web map tiles of images.
+- a local tile server that can serve web map tiles of images in your item assets.

 `stactools-browse` require Docker to run.